wsc2010/FAI-assignment/README.md

 # FAI-assignment
 FAI assignment, Water Sprinkler App using Neural Network and Fuzzy Logic for weather forecast and water amount prediction

+## Run
+Run WaterSprinkler Matlab app for the interface